Arvind Swamy

 Swamy also starred in other regional film industries, including Telugu and Malayalam films where he has done films such as Mounam (1995), Daddy (1992) and Devaraagam (1996).
-He has also appeared in Bollywood, making his appearance in Saat Rang Ke Sapne (1998).
+He has also appeared in Hindi, making his debut appearance as lead actor in Saat Rang Ke Sapne (1998).
 He briefly worked as a television presenter as the host of the third season of Neengalum Vellalam Oru Kodi (2012–2016) on Star Vijay.